LudKam/viaplay-movie-app/README.md

 The animations also need some fine tuning, and also the media-queries that probably aren’t perfect (if they can ever be).
 Another thing that should be changed is that the carousel element in the `item-page` must have a dynamic height.
 At the moment any overflowing data will be hidden since the height can’t be larger than the browser height.
 A good start would be to make it relative instead of fixed.

+Some more data validation wouldn't hurt either.
 And finally, the filtering buttons needs to be implemented, but that shouldn’t be that hard, some api calls.

 ## Usage
 1. `git clone`